dtjm/samx.io/content/post/designing-go-libraries.md

 more convenient for your users (i.e. so they can use your library out of the box, without any instantiation.)
 If you decide to take this route, please, for the love of Gophers, also provide a way to instantiate a single instance.
-Some good examples of this are the [log](https://golang.org/pkg/log/) and [flag](https://golang.org/pkg/flag/) packages from the standard library.
+Some good examples of this are the [log.New](https://golang.org/pkg/log/) and [flag.NewFlagSet](https://golang.org/pkg/flag/) methods from the standard library.

 ## Don't parse configuration in your library

 I've seen this done before and it is a recipe for trouble.
 When you inevitably have a misconfiguration issue, your user has one more place to track down where the config is being parsed.
 Let your user's code be responsible for parsing configuration, and passing it down to your library.
-Maybe provide some helpers functions to do this.
+If you really want to be provide some helpers functions to do this.

 ## Embed your dependencies